magynhard/rvm-windows/README.md

 > The goal of this project is not to 100% reimplement all features of
 > rvm.io, but the most important and common ones by preserving most of the
 > same command line interface.
-Some special Windows related stuff will be added as well.
+Some special Windows related stuff is added as well.

 # Table of contents